ADHD Diet For Kids: Foods To Eat And Foods To Avoid

 Casein, the protein in dairy products like milk and cheese, becomes a morphine-like compound called casomorphin once it enters your body.
 It gets attached to the opiate receptors in the brain and may worsen ADHD symptoms, Excess amounts of these compounds can lead to problems like moodiness, brain fog, sleep disturbances, fatigue, speech and hearing troubles, anxiety, and depression (24).

 While adding certain nutritious and well-balanced meals to the diet of ADHD kids has not proven to cure ADHD, it may help improve their mood and promote their proper growth and development.
-A diet rich in fruits, vegetables, whole grains, legumes, seafood, and other foods that contain all the required nutrients, such as carbs, vitamins, lean protein, minerals, and healthy fats, should be included in an ADHD diet for kids.
+A diet rich in fruits, vegetables, whole grains, legumes, seafood, and other healthy foods for kids that contain all the required nutrients, such as carbs, vitamins, lean protein, minerals, and healthy fats, should be included in an ADHD diet for kids.
 However, ensure your child eats various healthful meals in moderation and avoids excessive consumption of refined sugar, caffeine, unhealthy fats, or salt.
 In addition, following a routine and training your child to read food labels could help.

 Infographic: Can Herbal Supplements Help Children With ADHD?